-BGSU utilizes SSC Campus Early Alert for the early identification, outreach and support of undergraduate students in foundational courses who may need some academic assistance.
-Early Alerts are used to help us reach students who are struggling academically early enough in the semester to help them find the resources they need to be successful in college.
+We use Navigate's Campus Early Alert for the early identification, outreach and support of undergraduate students in foundational courses who may need some academic assistance.
+Early Alerts are used to help us reach students who are struggling academically early enough in the semester to find the resources they need to be successful in college.

 - Identify and prioritize students needing extra assistance in critical foundational courses